mgledi/DRUMS/README.md

  3. range selects

 DRUMS was first developed to store sequence related data, but it can be easily adapted for other problems, e.g. product informations, click data, ... .
 DRUMS is very memory efficient.
 To find an example for sequence related data, please have a look at the [BioDRUMS](https://github.com/mgledi/BioDRUMS) project.

+Please see mgledi.github.io/DRUMS/ for documentation, tutorials and examples.